stoneforeverly/resumeAPI/README.md

 ## Features

-- Resume upload (PDF, DOCX, TXT formats)
+- Resume upload (PDF files only)
 - Resume parsing and content extraction
 - Resume analysis and scoring using LLM
 - Job recommendations based on resume analysis
 - Storage of resumes and analyses in MongoDB
 - Dockerized for easy deployment
 - RESTful API design
+- Interactive API documentation with Swagger UI

 ## Setup